 Ākonga in work-based learning covered by a training agreement work with their learning advisor on reassessment opportunities where needed.

-Unless otherwise specified in the programme regulations, an ākonga who gains a failing grade in a course with a mark of 40% or more is provided with one opportunity to undertake a reassessment of the course on the recommendation of the relevant programme committee.
-The reassessment is designed to reflect all the learning outcomes of the course and their respective weightings.
+Unless otherwise specified in the programme regulations, ākonga who gain a failing grade in a course with a mark of 40% or more, or have failed to achieve all learning outcomes or meet all competency-based assessment requirements, are provided with one opportunity to undertake a reassessment of the course at the discretion of the relevant programme committee.

-The ākonga is advised of the reassessment opportunity within one week of the final grade being known to kaiako and before it goes through the business division’s final results approval procedures.
+Ākonga are advised of the reassessment opportunity within one week of the final grade being known to kaiako and before the results are finalized.

-The reassessment takes place within one month of the course end date under an approved extension as in provision 7.5a.iii.
+The reassessment takes place within one month of the course end date under an approved extension as in provision 7.5(1).c.

 Ākonga passing the reassessment gain the minimum grade available as a pass for the course.